 Katie Embser, Artist

 A business and studio art double major at the University of Maryland, Katie Embser has trained corde lisse, dance trapeze, lyra, and strap loop for 7 years under the coaching of Alter Circus’s director, Jessica John.
+Katie works at the Trapeze School of New York in Washington, DC.
 Her previous performing credits include: Steal A Step’s Kick Before You Drown and Vaudoux’s Hall of Mirrors, Adrift, Gris, and Away.

 Georgeanna Layton, Artist